nicklalone/IGME-689---Assembly_6502/03 - Playfields and Asymmetry/02 - Asymmetric Playfields.md

 ;========================================
 ; A Simple Asymmetrical Title Screen Playfield
 ;
-; this is a simple kernal meant to be usable for a title screen.
-; can be adapted to put playfield text at an arbitrary height on the screen ;
-; it owes a great debt to Glenn Saunders Thu, 20 Sep 2001 Stella post ; " Asymmetrical Reflected Playfield" (who in turn took from Roger Williams, ; who in turn took from Nick Bensema--yeesh!)
+; this is a simple kernal meant to be usable for a title screen can be adapted to put playfield text at an arbitrary height on the screen it owes a great debt to Glenn Saunders Thu, 20 Sep 2001 Stella post "Asymmetrical Reflected Playfield" (who in turn took from Roger Williams, who in turn took from Nick Bensema--yeesh!)

-;
-; it's meant to be a tightish, welll-commented, flexible kernal, ; that displays a title (or other playfield graphic) once, ; instead of repeating it - also it's a steady 60 FPS, 262 scanlines, ; unlike some of its predecessors
+;It's meant to be a tightish, welll-commented, flexible kernal, that displays a title (or other playfield graphic) once, instead of repeating it - also it's a steady 60 FPS, 262 scanlines, unlike some of its predecessors also, it's non-reflected, so you can easily use a tool like my online javascript tool at http://alienbill.com/vgames/playerpal/ to draw the playfield
-;
-; also, it's non-reflected, so you can easily use a tool like my ; online javascript tool at http://alienbill.com/vgames/playerpal/ ; to draw the playfield
-;

 ; It uses no RAM, but all Registers when it's drawing the title ;========================================